bentocast/FastAPI/README.md

-# fast-api
+# FastAPI
-A sample project for fast api
+A sample project for FastAPI